boluwatife234/boluwatife234/README.md

 - 👋 Hi, I’m boluwatife
-- 👀 I’m interested in ...  web development
+- 👀 I’m interested in ...  front end web development
 - 🌱 I’m a developer ... with knowledge in javascript api's, node js Express js
-- 💞️ I’m looking to collaborate on front end development
+- 💞️ I’m looking to collaborate on front end development with react and other frontend frameworks
 - 📫 How to reach me bamidelebolu3@gmail.com

 <!---